nickbearman/TravelOAC/README.md

 There are a number of different files with R code.
 Here is a brief description, and the rough order they should be used in:

 **1-calc-nearest-stop.R**
-- used to read in and preprocess OA (Output Area) centriod data and NaPTAN data
+- Use to read in and preprocess OA (Output Area) centriod data and NaPTAN data
-- use Routino to calculate routes for each transport type / each OA
+- Use Routino to calculate routes for each transport type / each OA
-- work out nearest stop to each OA population weighted centriod
+- Work out nearest stop to each OA population weighted centriod

 **2-census-data.R**
-- reads in census data  and aggregates it
+- Reads in Census data and aggregates it
 - looks at how the different variables are correlated with each other
-- combines census data with distances
+- combines Census data with distances

 **3-calc-clusters.R**
-- create elbow plot to establish number of clusters required
+- Create elbow plot to establish number of clusters required
-- calculate the K-means clustering for the classification
+- Calculate the K-means clustering for the classification

 These are some additional files: